arjunjauhari/hmm-graphicalmodels-kaggle/README.md

 We repeated this for all such cases.
 This submission gave us a score of **0.9022**

-Method 5 - Experiments with different \# of states S {#method-5---experiments-with-different-of-states-s .unnumbered}
+Method 5 - Experiments with different \# of states S
 ----------------------------------------------------

 To solidify our intuition from the graph that prediction accuracy